edgio-docs/edgio-docs/src/guides/v7/performance/troubleshooting.md

     `https://origin-1.example.com/`

--   Check whether your server requires SNI by checking your server's configuration or server logs.
+-   Check whether your site requires SNI by checking your server's configuration or server logs.

-    Alternatively, there are online tools (e.g., [Qualys SSL Labs](https://www.ssllabs.com/ssltest/)) that allow you to check whether your server's configuration requires SNI.
+    Alternatively, there are online tools (e.g., [Qualys SSL Labs](https://www.ssllabs.com/ssltest/)) that allow you to check whether your site requires SNI.
 Submit your origin's hostname to start the test.
 Once the test is complete, check whether your server requires SNI.
 For example, SSL Labs returns the following message within the summary section: `This site works only in browsers with SNI support.`

     Your origin configuration setup varies according to whether your site requires SNI.